AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 Rows with a grey background have been discarded by the pagination process.

 Page `1` is filled up by the comments at `12:32` and `12:20` from partition `PRODUCT#42/5` the one at `12:30`.
 For a user to navigate to page `2`, we need to generate `LastEvaluatedKey`s for **both** of the partitions that we are reading.
 We do this by generating a `LastEvaluatedKey` for the last visible item from each partition.

 If there is no visible item (for instance, all of the `5`-rated comments from a `[1, 2, 5]` query come first in the merged set), the key of the first _invisible_ item is used.
+In this instance, the start key should not be considered _exclusive_ as the user has not seen that item yet.
+This can be addressed by _decrementing_ the string values in the key by one character.

 ```json
 {"GSI3PK": "PRODUCT#42/3", "GSISK":"12:30", "PK":"COMMENT#8", "SK":"COMMENT#8"}
 {"GSI3PK": "PRODUCT#42/5", "GSISK":"12:20", "PK":"COMMENT#7", "SK":"COMMENT#7"}
 ```

 This gets wrapped into a map, keyed by the active GSI PK.

 ```json
 {